 1.1 Decoder (Generator)

 Returning to the autoencoder setting, the goal is to generate a new sample from a latent variable via a neural network decoder .
-We can express the target distribution as the marginal distribution:
+We can express the target distribution in equation (1) as the marginal distribution:

 Unfortunately, directly optimizing this objective via MLE is intractable: it requires integrating over the entire high-dimensional latent space, and since is a deep, expressive neural network with no closed-form solution, evaluating this integral exactly is computationally infeasible.
 To make this optimization tractable, we need a way to focus only on latent states that are likely to have generated the current input , rather than integrating over the entire latent space.